-Calculate the uplift savings per treatment group subject as the difference between treatment and control groups in average efficiency program savings per subject, where the savings are obtained from the utility tracking database of installed measures.
-(The averages should be calculated over all treatment group subjects and all control group subjects, not just those who participated in efficiency programs.)
+Calculate the uplift savings per treatment group customer as the difference-in-differences between treatment and control groups in average efficiency program savings per customer, where the savings are obtained from the utility tracking database of installed measures.
+The averages should be calculated over all treatment group customers and all control group customers, not just those who participated in efficiency programs.
+As described below, it may be necessary to adjust the deemed savings values in the utility tracking data for measures installed for less than one year.

-Multiply the uplift savings per treatment group customer by the number of subjects who were in the treatment group to obtain the total uplift savings.
+Multiply the uplift savings per treatment group customer by the number of customers who were in the treatment group to obtain the total uplift savings.